Brand Leadership explained: definition and basics

 The definition of Brand Leadership

-Brand leadership refers to the techniques and strategies that organisations use to market a product or service.
+Brand leadership can be defined and refers to the techniques and strategies that organisations use to market a product or service.
 Usually, the brand leader is a best-selling product or service and one that is recognised in a certain market segment.

 A strong brand is a crucial strategic and financial indicator for the health of any organisation.
 It can take years for an organisation to build a strong brand identity and strategy to outmaneuver competitors.
 Differentiation through a competitive advantage is the most effective way to increase a brand’s impact and maximise its profitability.